stephenh/stephenh.github.com/_drafts/can-java-be-good-enough.markdown

 * Typeclasses--*maybe* if Scala eventually uses these for type-safe equality, I'd be a fan, but otherwise I don't often (ever?) find myself thinking "damn, I wish I could do type classes here".

+* Pattern matching--I use pattern matching all the time in Scala (especially with `Option`), but I rarely feel the twinge "man I wish I had that" when in Java.
+I think pattern matching is very nicely integrated into the Scala language, but I don't think that means that Java (or other languages) must automatically copy it.

 These all fit nicely into the Scala language, but I don't think any of them would have to be shoved into Java to consider Java a "good enough" language.

 Java Strengths That I Personally Still Enjoy